 Diagnosing Dry Eyes

 In some cases, your retinal specialist may be able to diagnose your dry eyes after listening to your symptoms or performing a simple exam.
 Your doctor may employ the Schirmer test, which uses a thin strip of filter paper to measure the amount of tears you are producing.

 In addition to redness, itchiness, and irritation, you may also experience watery eyes.
 This occurs when your eyes naturally overcompensate for dryness and produce an excessive amount of tears.
-If you notice any of these symptoms, visit Retina Specialists of New Jersey for a consultation with either of our Optometrists.
+If you notice any of these symptoms, visit Retina & Eye Specialists of New Jersey for a consultation with either of our Optometrists.